gitbenchung/sguuxs_splicer/README.md

 This tool is in the development process.
 At the moment, it is only suitable for DP/NPs.
 Future versions will incorporate predicates and other complex morphology.

 The most recent update allows for testing within an integrated development environment (e.g., Visual Studio Code) via a Docker Container.
-Current testing centres on /ts/ > [dz] voicing and limiting [i] epenthesis in some contexts.
+Current testing is on precision of paradigms and glottal codas.

-Last update: 2025-12-11
+Last update: 2026-09-07